 Walking into a negotiation conversation with a genuine understanding of your worth and your ability to back it up allows you to make your case from a place of honesty and integrity, leaving your emotions at the door.
-Some of the best female leaders I know do this incredibly well and the have equal pay as a result.
+Some of the best female leaders I know do this incredibly well, and they have equal pay as a result.

 “If you fail to plan.
 You plan to fail.” – Benjamin Franklin

-Using data like this validates your request without having to rely on emotion to drive the point home.
+Using data like this validates your request without relying on emotion to drive the point home.

 It’s important to consider everything that could potentially be on the table if you want to take your negotiation skills to the next level.
 There are many more levers you can pull than you think.

-The more you know, the easier it’ll be to come to an agreement that works for everyone.
+The more you know, the easier it’ll be to reach an agreement that works for everyone.